kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ### Example states

-   * Pod is running and has one Container.
+   * Pod is running and has one container.
 Container exits with success.
      * Log completion event.
      * If `restartPolicy` is:
-       * Always: Restart Container; Pod `phase` stays Running.
+       * Always: Restart container; Pod `phase` stays Running.
        * OnFailure: Pod `phase` becomes Succeeded.
        * Never: Pod `phase` becomes Succeeded.

-   * Pod is running and has one Container.
+   * Pod is running and has one container.
 Container exits with failure.
      * Log failure event.
      * If `restartPolicy` is:
-       * Always: Restart Container; Pod `phase` stays Running.
+       * Always: Restart container; Pod `phase` stays Running.
-       * OnFailure: Restart Container; Pod `phase` stays Running.
+       * OnFailure: Restart container; Pod `phase` stays Running.
        * Never: Pod `phase` becomes Failed.

-   * Pod is running and has two Containers.
+   * Pod is running and has two containers.
 Container 1 exits with failure.
      * Log failure event.
      * If `restartPolicy` is:
-       * Always: Restart Container; Pod `phase` stays Running.
+       * Always: Restart failed container; Pod `phase` stays Running.
-       * OnFailure: Restart Container; Pod `phase` stays Running.
+       * OnFailure: Restart failed container; Pod `phase` stays Running.
-       * Never: Do not restart Container; Pod `phase` stays Running.
+       * Never: Do not restart any container; Pod `phase` stays Running.
-     * If Container 1 is not running, and Container 2 exits:
+     * If container 1 is not running, and container 2 exits:
        * Log failure event.
        * If `restartPolicy` is:
-         * Always: Restart Container; Pod `phase` stays Running.
+         * Always: Restart container that exited; Pod `phase` stays Running.
-         * OnFailure: Restart Container; Pod `phase` stays Running.
+         * OnFailure: Restart container that exited; Pod `phase` stays Running.
          * Never: Pod `phase` becomes Failed.

-   * Pod is running and has one Container.
+   * Pod is running and has one container.
 Container runs out of memory.
      * Container terminates in failure.
      * Log OOM event.
      * If `restartPolicy` is:
-       * Always: Restart Container; Pod `phase` stays Running.
+       * Always: Restart container; Pod `phase` stays Running.
-       * OnFailure: Restart Container; Pod `phase` stays Running.
+       * OnFailure: Restart container; Pod `phase` stays Running.
        * Never: Log failure event; Pod `phase` becomes Failed.

    * Pod is running, and a disk dies.
-     * Kill all Containers.
+     * Kill all containers.
      * Log appropriate event.
      * Pod `phase` becomes Failed.
      * If running under a controller, Pod is recreated elsewhere.